KATT/typescript-go-to-definition-through-sub-packages/README.md

 ## Problem Explanation

-TypeScript's "Jump to Definition" does not work through multiple levels of package imports.
+TypeScript's "Go to Definition" does not work through multiple levels of package imports.
 Here's the setup:

 1. Package `@org/a` defines a base object: